-Marine biology is a field of study that specializes in the study of marine organisms and marine environments.
+Marine biology is a field of study that specializes in marine organisms and marine environments.
 It encompasses a wide range of disciplines, including ecology, zoology, oceanography, and conservation.
-Marine biologists study marine biodiversity, exploring various aspects of marine life and their behavior, habitats, and ecological roles.
-They can also study marine ecosystems, exploring the physical and chemical properties of these environments, the impact of climate change on them, and methods to conserve and manage them.
+Marine biologists study marine biodiversity, exploring various aspects of marine life, including behavior, habitats, and ecological roles.
+They can also study marine ecosystems, including the physical and chemical properties of these environments, the impact of climate change on them, and methods to conserve and manage them.

 Top Marine Biology Schools in Europe